 Submitted manuscript (before peer review)

-The manuscript of the article as originally submitted to the journal may be shared at any time.
+The manuscript of the article as originally submitted to the journal may be shared at any time, including under a Creative Commons Attribution 4.0 International (CC BY 4.0) License or other Creative Commons license.
 It should be labelled with the date the manuscript was prepared and should also include a statement that the manuscript in this form has not yet been accepted for publication.

 Accepted manuscript (after peer review)

-The manuscript version accepted by the journal for publication may be shared and posted at any time after acceptance, including on authors’ personal websites, in their own institutional repositories, in not-for-profit subject-based repositories, in scholarly communication networks (SCNs) such as ResearchGate or Academia.edu, in reference managers such as Mendeley, as part of a grant application or submission of a thesis or doctorate, and with individuals upon request for their personal scientific or other non-commercial research uses.
+The manuscript version accepted by the journal for publication may be shared and posted at any time after acceptance, including under a Creative Commons Attribution 4.0 International (CC BY 4.0) License or other Creative Commons license, and including on authors’ personal websites, in their own institutional repositories, in not-for-profit subject-based repositories, in scholarly communication networks (SCNs) such as ResearchGate or Academia.edu, in reference managers such as Mendeley, as part of a grant application or submission of a thesis or doctorate, and with individuals upon request for their personal scientific or other non-commercial research uses.

 The accepted manuscript version that is shared or posted should include a link using the article’s digital object identifier (DOI) to the authoritative version of record that has been or will be released on the publisher’s platform, as well as a statement that “This version of the article may not completely replicate the final authoritative version published in [journal title] at [DOI].
-It is not the version of record and is therefore not suitable for citation.
-Please do not copy or cite without the permission of the author(s).”
+It is not the version of record and is therefore not suitable for citation.”

 Final published article (version of record)